ember-learn/guides-source/guides/release/tutorial/subroutes.md

 ## Linking to a Specific Rental

-Now that we can load pages for individual rentals, we'll add a link (using the `link-to` helper) within our `RentalListing` component to navigate to individual pages.
+Now that we can load pages for individual rentals, we'll add a link (using the `LinkTo` component) within our `RentalListing` component to navigate to individual pages.
-Here, the `link-to` helper takes the route name and the rental model object as arguments.
+Here, the `LinkTo` component takes the route name and the rental model object as arguments, `@route` and `@model` respectively.
-When you pass an object as second argument into the `link-to` block helper, it will by default [serialize](https://www.emberjs.com/api/ember/release/classes/Route/methods/beforeModel?anchor=serialize) the object to the ID of the model into the URL.
+When you pass an object as the `@model` argument into the `LinkTo` component, it will by default [serialize](https://www.emberjs.com/api/ember/release/classes/Route/methods/beforeModel?anchor=serialize) the object to the ID of the model into the URL.
 Alternately, you may just pass `rental.id` for clarity.

-Notice also that we are providing `rental.id` as the class attribute on the `link-to`.
+Notice also that we are providing `rental.id` as the class attribute on the `LinkTo`.
 The class name will help us find the link later on in testing.

 Clicking on the title will load the detail page for that rental.